-Policy Committee meetings are held on a monthly basis.
+A blended Policy Committee and Parent Advisory Committee meeting is held on a monthly basis.
 Meeting notices are sent in advance to the representatives and to the classroom to be posted prior to the meeting date.
-Representatives may be reimbursed for child care and mileage on days attending meetings or assisting on committee/panels by completing a Head Start Policy Committee Member Reimbursement form.
+Representatives may be reimbursed for student care and mileage on days attending meetings or assisting on committee/panels by completing a Head Start Policy Committee Member Reimbursement form.
 Parents must have a Social Security number or tax ID number in order to receive the stipend.
 Child care will be provided during PC meetings.